RasaHQ/breakoutbot/README.md

   Feel free to join some of the discussions in the issues to think along.
 - **Report bugs.** If you feel like some of the commands make no sense, feel free to let us know!

+If your issue is Rasa related, you might be able to find help on our [forum](https://forum.rasa.com).

 ## Start Locally

 If you want to play around with this game locally you can clone this repository and setup Rasa.
 This project currently uses Rasa version 1.10.